confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

+---
+layout: page
+title: How to structure data
+tagline: Use DDL to structure data
-- DDL: how to structure data
+description: How to use DDL to structure data in ksqlDB
+keywords: ksqldb, sql, ddl
+---

 ##  Basics